 If you've been accused of possessing narcotics, you're a target in the War on Drugs.
-However, you have rights, and our experienced Philadelphia drug possession lawyers at Alva & Shuttleworth, LLC can help you defend those rights.
+However, you have rights, and our experienced Philadelphia drug possession lawyers at Alva Foster & Moscow, LLC can help you defend those rights.
 We can challenge the prosecution's evidence to seek to have your charges reduced or dismissed.
 Our criminal defense attorneys will fight for the best result for you.
 Call us today at (215) 665-1695 to schedule a consultation to discuss your case.

 We represent those accused of drug possession throughout Pennsylvania, including Philadelphia, Montgomery, Bucks, Delaware, and Chester Counties, as well as in New Jersey.

 Possession Charges Under Pennsylvania Law

 It is illegal under federal law to possess controlled substances.
 You might be arrested and charged under federal possession law in Pennsylvania if you are in a federal facility or otherwise by federal agents.
 Penalties are a maximum prison time of one year and a minimum fine of $1,000 for a first offense.
 For a second offense, there is minimum prison time of 15 days, a maximum of two years and a minimum $2,500 fine.
 For any subsequent offense, there is a minimum 90 days, maximum three years and minimum $5,000 fine.

 Most possession charges in the Commonwealth of Pennsylvania, however, come under state law.
 It is against the law to possess any amount of any controlled substance, including:

 - Cocaine Possession

 - LSD (Acid) Possession